Search

 Rust-en-Vreugd

 An ornate building dating back to the late 1700s, Rust-en-Vreugd, is now an art museum where it is not uncommon to hear visitor accounts of ghost sightings.
-Some guests hear footsteps, some see a woman drifting between the downstairs rooms and others see a different woman staring down on them from an upstairs window.
-It is reported that dogs often snarl at the painting of British Governor of the Cape, Lord Charles Somerset.
+Some guests often hear footsteps, some see a woman drifting between the downstairs rooms while others see a different woman staring down at them from an upstairs window.
+It is reported that dogs often snarl at the painting of the British Governor of the Cape, Lord Charles Somerset.

 Tokai Manor House